tomByrer/TypeScript-New-Handbook/chapters/Everyday Types.md

 # Everyday Types

-In this chapter, we'll cover some of the most common types of values you'll find in JavaScript code, and explain the corresponding ways to describe those types in TypeScript.
-This isn't an exhaustive list, and future chapters will describe more ways to name and use other types.

 Types can also appear in many more *places* than just type annotations.
-As we learn about the types themselves, we'll also learn about the places where we can refer to these types to form new constructs.
+As we learn about the types themselves, we'll also learn about the places where we can refer to these types to form new constructs and more complex types.

 We'll start by reviewing the most basic and common types you might encounter when writing JavaScript or TypeScript code.
-These will later form the core "building blocks" of more complex types.

 __toc__